akelleh/causality/causality/estimation/README.md

 ##### Detailed Example

 Propensity score matching does a lot of work internally.
 It attempts to find treatment and control units who are similar to each other, so any differences in them can be attributed to the difference treatment assignments.
+We're making a few assumptions here.
+The most critical is probably that we've controlled for all of the variables that say whether two units are "similar enough" to be matched together.
+There is a very technical criterion called the ["back-door criterion"](http://bayes.cs.ucla.edu/BOOK-2K/ch3-3.pdf) (BDC) that answers this question.
+It's impossible to check without doing an experiment.
+This is a common problem with using observational data.
+For this reason, most methods are really just "best guesses" of the true results.
+Generally, you hope that controlling for more things removes bias, but even this isn't guaranteed.

-There are a few diagnostics that help you figure out whether you've done a good job matching.
+There are, however, a few diagnostics that help you figure out whether you've done a good job matching.
 Once you've done the matching, the distribution of the Z's between the test and control should end up pretty similar.
 The easiest trick is probably to examine the average value of each Z between the test and control group, and make sure most of the difference is gone.
 If so, your matching is probably okay.
 If not, you should play with the matching algorithm's parameters and try to do a better job.
+This works well in practice, but it has been noted that you [can actually increase imbalance using PSM](https://gking.harvard.edu/files/gking/files/psnot.pdf).
+What you really care about is that you have controlled for all the relevant variables, and that the propensity scores are balanced.
+These scores satisfy the BDC if the variables that generate them do, and if the model used to estimate them is correct.
+Thus, controlling for propensity scores, if your modeling assumptions are correct, is sufficient.

 Let's run through a quick example of propensity score matching to see how easy it can be!

 First, we need to generate a data set that has some bias, since we're dealing with observational data.
 This will simulate an observational data set where the treatment's effectiveness varies depending on some other variables, Z. These will also correlate with whether a unit is assigned to the treatment or control group.

+First, lets's generate our Z variables.
+These are analogous to "vertical" and "author" from the simple example before.
+Here, we'll make them continuous.'

 ```python
 import pandas as pd